lavelle/blockr/README.md

 ## Planned features

--   Temporarily unblocking a site for 10 minutes or something
+-   Temporarily unblocking a site for 10 minutes or something.
--   Configure schedules when the block should be applied
+-   Configure schedules when the block should be applied.
--   Show stats on how many times you've unblocked each site
+-   Show stats on how many times you've unblocked each site.
+-   Run a background process to put back the block if the user tries to delete it by editing `/etc/hosts` directly, like SelfControl does.
+-   Strict mode that prevents you from running `blockr unblock` for a certain period of time.

 ## License